lexxmark/qt-async/README.md

 ```C++
     value.run();
 ```
 This does more than just calls value calculation in async manner.
-If previous calculation is not completed yet it tries to stop and rerun calculation non blocking calling thread.
-Here is code of the run function:
+If previous calculation is not completed yet it tries to stop and rerun calculation.
+It not blocks calling thread.
+Here is a code of the run function:
 ```C++
     void run()
     {